Why Am I So Angry? Understanding the Depression-Anger Connection

 Moving Forward with Hope

 If you recognize yourself in this article, know that help is available.
-The combination of anger and depression can feel overwhelming, but with understanding and support, you can learn to manage these feelings in healthier ways.
+The combination of anger and depression can feel overwhelming.
+But with understanding and support, you can learn to manage these feelings in healthier ways.

 Take the first step by talking to your doctor or reaching out to a mental health professional.
-You don’t have to figure this out alone, and you don’t have to stay stuck in this cycle.
+You don’t have to figure this out alone.
+And you don’t have to stay stuck in this cycle.
 There’s hope for a calmer, more balanced emotional life ahead.

 Are you ready to explore what your anger might be trying to tell you?
 The path to healing starts with understanding, and you’ve already taken the first step by reading this article.
-Reach out for help when you need it – your future self will thank you for it.
+Reach out for help when you need it—your future self will thank you for it.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}